HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 ### Connecting to the Mark 1 via SSH

 * First, ensure that you've enabled SSH access.
-To do this hold down Mycroft's button until you see the menu.
+To do this hold down Chatterbox's button until you see the menu.
 Twist till you see  SSH, press the button again.
 Twist to Allow, then press again.
-Mycroft will then say "SSH Logins are now allowed".
+Chatterbox will then say "SSH Logins are now allowed".
 * Ensure you know the IP address of your Mark 1 Device on your network.
 A handy way to do this is to install the IP Address **Skill**, and then Speak:

-> Hey Mycroft, what's your IP address?
+> Hey Chatterbox, what's your IP address?

 `"here are my available IP addresses: wlan IP address ...
 Those are all my available IP addresses"`

 * Open up your favorite terminal program, like PuTTy on Windows, or a new terminal on Linux
 * `ssh pi@IPADDRESS`
-* The default password is `mycroft`, so enter this when prompted.
+* The default password is `chatterbox`, so enter this when prompted.
 * If you have successfully logged in via SSH you will see a command prompt like the one below:

 ```text